NickyThreeNames/blog_settings/content/pages/portfolio.md

 ### Election Results Mapping

 Basically working to find better ways to display election data on maps.
-There are two posts, available here and here that go more in depth.
+There is a post on the blog (and another on the way) that goes more in depth.
 Additionally, you can take a look at this github [repo](https://github.com/NickyThreeNames/ElectionStatsandMap).
 As part of this I have been trying to move away from just static pictures and create more interactivity.

 ![mnmap]({filename}/images/shresults.PNG)